aniezueebubechukwu-data/DATABASE-DESIGN-FOR-A-RETAIL-WHOLESALE-BUSINESS/README.md

 **Reporting (the CEO layer)**

 - The system must be able to summarize, for any given day: total sales by type, payments by method, outstanding customer credit, outstanding supplier credit, and estimated profit.

+### BUSINESS RULES

+Constraints and logic derived directly from how the business actually works, which the schema must enforce or support:

+- A product's stock is meaningful only in the context of a specific location "how many do we have" is never a single number without also asking "where."
+- A sale can draw stock from the business's own inventory.
+- A customer or supplier balance is not a stored value it is always the difference between what was agreed (total amount) and what has actually been paid (amount paid) as of now.
+- A sale is not necessarily fully paid at the time it's recorded partial payment and later settlement must also be accounted for.
+- Not every sale is dispatched; dispatch is the exception, not the default flow

+### PRELIMINARY ENTITY LIST

+Before formal ER modeling, the nouns and events identified from the business narrative are seen below:

+**Core entities (things):** Product, Location, Supplier, Customer, Employee **Transactional events (things that happen):** Purchase, Sale, Payment, Dispatch **Associative/detail records (connect entities to events):** Purchase line item, Sale line item, Inventory record (product × location)